-In an earlier blog, I wrote about how relying on manual documentation alone is error-prone, can be inefficient, and costly.
-There are many other obstacles to manual documentation processes, but for this blog, I want to focus on one area most often addressed by our customers – paperwork burnout.
+Relying on manual documentation alone is error-prone, can be inefficient, and costly.
+There are many other obstacles to manual documentation processes, but there is one area most often addressed by our customers – paperwork burnout.

 According to a recent study, many employees, especially those who are highly engaged in their work, are also exhausted.
 Job frustrations can range from being overworked, feelings associated with lack of growth potential, to the everyday mundane, like attending too many meetings.

 While there are other reasons, and underlying causes of on-the-job frustration, one that we encounter most often with our customers, from police officers, financial advisors, legal pros to physicians, are those associated with too much paperwork.
 The administrative burden on these professionals is extremely high, and in some instances, documentation tasks alone can consume up to 50% of their workday.

 Documentation overload is nothing new, but the way it is being addressed today, especially in the age of digital transformation, is certainly different.
 Powerful, new documentation productivity and workflow solutions are helping to push documentation obstacles out of the way.

 Police officers, who can spend 3-4 hours on incident reporting daily, are now using new police reporting tools to create reports faster and more efficiently, by voice.
 And, because they spend less time on paperwork, they spend more doing what they got into law enforcement to do in the first place; protect and serve their communities.